superseriousbusiness/gotosocial/docs/installation_guide/caddy.md

 ```bash
 sudo systemctl stop gotosocial
 ```

-Or if you don't have a systemd service just stop it manually.

 In your GoToSocial config turn off Lets Encrypt by setting `letsencrypt-enabled` to `false`.

 If you we running GoToSocial on port 443, change the `port` value back to the default `8080`.